BrunoPavlovic/product-middleware/README.md

 - [Technology stack](#Technology-stack)

 ## Key features
-- Product Management: Endpoints for retrieving all products, filtering by category and price, and searching by title.
+- Product Management: Endpoints for retrieving all products, retrieving specific product, filtering by category and price, and searching by title.
 - Database: Uses H2 database for data storage.
 - Caching: Implements caching for product filtering and searching to improve performance.
 - Logging: Comprehensive logging with info, warning, error and debug.